-|Program:||Social and Behavioral Context for Academic Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Context for Teaching and Learning [Program Details]|

-|Award Period:||4 years (7/1/2014–6/30/2018)||Award Amount:||$3,480,268|
+|Award Period:||4 years (07/1/2014 - 06/30/2018)||Award Amount:||$3,480,268|

-|Goal:||Efficacy and Replication||Award Number:||R305A140189|
+|Type:||Efficacy and Replication||Award Number:||R305A140189|

 Purpose: The transition to elementary school is a critical time for the development of key skills that are necessary for school success, including sustained attention, self-regulation, initiating and sustaining successful peer relationships, and academic competence.
 Unfortunately for many children at risk for learning and behavior problems, this transition can be difficult and may lead to early academic problems, which in turn can lead to more severe forms of problem behavior and learning difficulties later in school.
 On the other hand, parent support at home is associated with school readiness indicators that predict successful adaptation to the school context.
 The Family Check-Up (FCU) intervention, a three-tiered system of intervention, is designed to leverage the role of parent support in adaptation to school by increasing parenting skills and academic success and decreasing behavior problems.
 FCU has been successful in early childhood and adolescence, but no studies have examined the critical transition period of entry to kindergarten.
-The purpose of this study is to conduct the first randomized trial of FCU during the transition into elementary school, and examine the impact on behavioral and academic outcomes for students at risk for learning and behavior problems.
+The purpose of this study was to conduct the first randomized trial of FCU during the transition into elementary school and examine the impact on behavioral and academic outcomes for students at risk for learning and behavior problems.